contextgeneric/cgp-serde/README.md

 ## Overview

-This repository contains a context-generic version of the `serde` crate, to support modular serialization using [context-generic programming](https://contextgeneric.dev) (CGP).
+`cgp-serde` provides a context-generic version of the `serde` crate, to support modular serialization using [context-generic programming](https://contextgeneric.dev) (CGP).